 In addition to layers of comfortable, casual clothing, plan to bring the following: a quilt or comforter (blankets are not provided); an alarm clock; your toothbrush and other toiletries; flip flops or shower shoes; and any books, journals, or other materials that help you quiet your heart, mind, and soul.
 Please note that you will have access to a fully stocked art room while you are on retreat!
 Please also note that we provide soap, clothes hangers, bed and bath linens, and a fan.
 A limited number of alarm clocks, hair dryers, and space heaters are available.
 Toiletry items, including toothbrushes and toothpaste, are available for a nominal charge.

 Last, but not least: remember that your time of retreat is a time of simplicity: a time to disconnect and hit the pause button.
 We encourage you to leave your cell phone, laptop, and other electronic devices at home or powered off and stored in your car for the duration of your stay.
 A guest telephone and computer are available for your use in an emergency.

-A silent retreat is one in which we request those attending to maintain silence from after the opening orientation session until the closing liturgy.
+A silent retreat is one in which we request those attending to maintain silence from after the Friday evening meal until the closing liturgy.
 An atmosphere of silence promotes an environment of deep listening.
 Such deep listening is useful for rest of body and soul, and attentiveness to the presence and action of God.
 Please note not all of our retreats are silent, but those that are will be labeled as such.